Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 where $\nu_2>\nu_1$ so that $\alpha^{\nu_2}_{\nu_1}<0$ for a spectrum that decreases with increasing frequency.

-The brightest filaments in the left-hand panels are evident as red-orange colors in the spectral index maps, indicating relatively fresh injection.
-Filaments with weaker emission are also evident, however, in greenish colors.
-It is notable that each filament shows a relatively uniform color; the strong magnetic fields in them should lead to rapid cooling, creating a color gradient if tracers traveled along them.
-Indeed, the lack of color gradient indicates that this is not the case.
+The brightest filaments in the left-hand panels are evident as red-orange colours in the spectral index maps, indicating relatively fresh injection.
+Filaments with weaker emission are also evident, however, in greenish colours.
+It is notable that each filament shows a relatively uniform colour; the strong magnetic fields in them should lead to rapid cooling, creating a colour gradient if tracers travelled along them.
+Indeed, the lack of colour gradient indicates that this is not the case.
 We find instead that the magnetic field is amplified simultaneously along its length, temporarily brightening CR electrons of the same age.
-This happens in one of two main ways: i) the filament is formed close to the shock front and is then advected downstream, typically being rotated vertically due to the gas flow, or ii) compression at the contact discontinuity amplifies a region of the magnetic field simultaneously, as is the case for the horseshoe-like filament evident where the white arrow is located in panel \textit{i)}.
+This happens in one of two main ways: i) the filament is formed close to the shock front and is then advected downstream, typically being rotated vertically due to the gas flow, or ii) compression and shearing at the contact discontinuity amplifies a region of the magnetic field simultaneously, as is the case for the horseshoe-like filament evident where the white arrow is located in the top left panel.
 Both formation mechanisms can be witnessed in the animated version of Fig.~\ref{figure:intensity-and-spectral-index}, linked \href{https://youtu.be/A-jQvWVClyg}{here}.

-Towards the front on the injected region, it can be seen that the spectral index undergoes fluctuations.
+Towards the front of the injected region, it can be seen that the spectral index undergoes fluctuations.
 Specifically, behind the most advanced part of the shock, the spectral index temporarily reduces in value before increasing again.
 This feature is best seen in the $\alpha^{1.5\,\rmn{GHz}}_{150\,\rmn{MHz}}$ data, in which the effects of cooling are particularly strong.
 This indicates that more aged material temporarily dominates the emission, as could also be seen in the synchrotron-weighted projection of the time since injection in Fig.~\ref{figure:t_inj-and-B-field-projections}.
 As explained in Sect.~\ref{sec:impact-on-obs}, this feature is produced by the transport of older material towards the shock front due to the Rayleigh-Taylor instability (see Fig.~\ref{figure:shock-tube}).
 As previously, the observation of this feature will be easiest when the relic is seen edge-on.